-Dr. Mark J. Lewis is the Acting Deputy Under Secretary of Defense for Research and Engineering.
-In this role, he is responsible for research, development, and prototyping activities across the DoD enterprise.
+Dr. Mark J. Lewis is the former Acting Deputy Under Secretary of Defense for Research and Engineering.
+In this role, he was responsible for research, development, and prototyping activities across the DoD enterprise.
 In addition, he oversees the activities of the Defense Advanced Research Projects Agency (DARPA), the Missile Defense Agency (MDA), the Space Development Agency (SDA), the Defense Innovation Unit (DIU), the DoD Laboratory and Engineering Center enterprise, and the Under Secretariat staff focused on developing advanced technology and capability for the U.S.military.

 He is also Director of Defense Research and Engineering for Modernization.
 In this capacity, Dr. Lewis oversees investment and capability analysis of the Pentagon's modernization priorities outlined in the National Defense Strategy.
 He has oversight of the 11 principal directors assigned to those modernization portfolios and their roadmaps - the comprehensive strategies to manage, provide oversight and guide choices for each modernization priority area.
 These modernization priorities include 5G; Artificial Intelligence and Machine Learning; Autonomy; Biotechnology; Cyber; Directed Energy; Fully Networked Command, Control, and Communications; Hypersonics; Microelectronics; Quantum Science; and Space.

 Prior to his current roles, Dr. Lewis was the Director of the IDA Science and Technology Policy Institute where he lead a team of researchers providing analysis of science and technology issues for the Office of Science and Technology Policy in the White House, the National Science